williamcpierce/lims-demo/docs/usage.rst

 select a sample type, and then click "Save and Continue Editing" to load the additional fields from the type definition.

+Samples IDs are automatically assigned by combining the type prefix with the primary key of that sample in the sample database table.

 Samples may also be registered in bulk using the import tool.
 To do so, construct a file (such as .csv or .xlsx) in the following format: